janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

 Cryptopunks smart contract: 0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB

-The knn algorithm, D3.js or an already written script, with a few modifications, will be used for the data analysis
+The knn algorithm with an already written script, with a few modifications, will be used for the data analysis

-Transmission by an Oracle to our smart contract: numero, price, score and all necessary data for a purchase  Data collection for Price estimation and data visualisation
+ Data collection for Price estimation and data visualisation

     Historic prices data, numero and score will be store on the node.js server For each new NFT on sale and each new sale:
       Collect price, numero and necessary data for a purchase on the Ethereum logs or by the OpensSea Standard API

  Data collection for smart contract purchase blind reservation`

     The metadata collection will be store on IPFS Compute the score of each NFT and store it on IPFS.
 On time shot but too expensive to be done on chain.